MThanmai/smart-pdf-and-qa-bot-using-rag/README.md

 Upload a PDF, ask questions about it, and get AI-powered answers using semantic search and Google Gemini.
 Example:

-Upload a research paper → Ask "What are the main findings?"
+Upload a research paper → Ask "What are the main findings?";
-Upload a contract → Ask "What are the payment terms?"
+Upload a contract → Ask "What are the payment terms?";
 Upload a book chapter → Ask "Summarize the key points"

 🚀 How It Works

-Upload - Drop your PDF file
+Upload - Drop your PDF file;
-Process - AI chunks and indexes the content
+Process - AI chunks and indexes the content;
-Ask - Type any question about the document
+Ask - Type any question about the document;
 Get Answer - Receive accurate, context-based responses